Now That's What I Call Music!: Spain

 Now has also been seen in Spain under the name of Now Esto sí es música ("Now This Is Music").
 The original series included six releases from 1984 to 1989.
 The compilation album is released as a double CD album.
 Later the series started over with Now Esto Es Música 1, which included songs from artists like Juanes, Enrique Iglesias, George Michael, Sheryl Crow, Tiziano Ferro, Alex Ubago, Las Ketchup and U2.
 Now Esto Es Música 2003 has also been released.
 But due to the lukewarm success, no more albums were released since 2004.

 However, in late 2009, EMI Music released the album "Now Dance" in Spain, which contains all the biggest dance hits in Spain during 2009, including Lady Gaga, David Guetta featuring Kelly Rowland, The Black Eyed Peas and Katy Perry, among others.

 North America

 Canada

 The first installment of the product line into Canada was released in 1988.
 The second installment of the product line was released in 1995.
 Beginning with the second installment of the series, repertoire was licensed from Universal, Warner and EMI.
 Songs from Sony and BMG was not included on any editions of the series in Canada.
 Since the second installment of the series, Universal, Warner and EMI have formed a joint venture together and generally take turns to release the series.
 From the years of 1996 to 2009 the series released an annual compilation usually in the late summer months.
 However, beginning with Now 15, there have been two editions each year which usually take place in early winter and late summer.

+Now 28 was the last release in 2017.